SudhanPlayz/Discord-MusicBot/djs-bot/README.md

 ### First of all you'll need to create a new bot application for your discord bot client:
   - Go to [Discord Developer Portal](https://discord.com/developers/applications/)
   - Click on the button "New Application" and give it a name
-    - On the main page you can messa around and give your bot a description, tags and a Profile picture
+    - On the main page you can mess around and give your bot a description, tags and a Profile picture
   - Click on "Bot" in the panel on the left and "Add Bot" to create a new Discord Bot Client
     - Here you can enable some really neat API features for your bot, the one's you'll be needing are: "Server Member Intent" and "Message Content Intent" (Also disable "Public Bot" if you want)
   - Now go to the "OAuth2" section and press on the "URL Generator" Tab